yz93/LAVT-RIS/README.md

 We have not fully validated this change (therefore have not implemented it in this release), but GPU utility and results both seem to have improved in some preliminary experiments.

+## Contributing
+We appreciate all contributions.
+It helps the project if you could
+- report issues you are facing,
+- give a :+1: on issues reported by others that are relevant to you,
+- answer issues reported by others for which you have found solutions,
+- and implement helpful new features or improve the code otherwise with pull requests.

 ## Acknowledgements
 Code in this repository is built upon several public repositories.